dotnet/docs/docs/csharp/tutorials/inheritance.md

    In this case, the `Publication` class will provide method implementations.
 The [Designing abstract base classes amd their derived classes](#abstract) section contains an example that uses an abstract base class to define the methods that derived classes must override.
 Derived classes are free to provide any implementation that is suitable for the derived type.

-   The ability to reuse code (that is, multiple derived classes can call base class methods and do not need to override them) is an advantage of non-abstract base classes.
+   The ability to reuse code (that is, multiple derived classes share the declaration and implementation of base class methods and do not need to override them) is an advantage of non-abstract base classes.
 Therefore, we should add members to `Publication` if their code is likely to be shared by some or most speicalized `Publication` types.
 If we fail to do this efficiently, we'll end up having to provide largely identical member implementations in derived classes rather a single implementation in the base class.
-The need to maintain duplicated code in multiple locations is a portential source of bugs.
+The need to maintain duplicated code in multiple locations is a potential source of bugs.

    Both to maximize code reuse and to create a logical and intuitive inheritance hierarchy, we want to be sure that we include in the `Publication` class only the data and functionality that is common to all or to most publications.
 Derived classes then implement members that are unique to the particular kinds of publication that they represent.

 - How far to extend our class hierarchy.
-Do we want to develop a hierarhcy of three or more classes, rather than simply a base class and one or more derived classes?
+Do we want to develop a hierarchy of three or more classes, rather than simply a base class and one or more derived classes?
 For example, `Publication` could be a base class of `Periodical`, which in turn is a base class of `Magazine`, `Journal` and `Newspaper`.

    For our example, we'll use the simple hierarchy of a `Publication` class and a single derived classes, `Book`.
 We could easily extend the example to create a number of additional   classes that derive from `Publication`, such as `Magazine` and `Article`.